Travel Gift Guide

 Packing cubes!
 The best way to keep your luggage organized.
 My personal favorites are these from Eagle Creek.
 They weigh almost nothing and can hold a lot of clothing.

 The garment folder, in particular, is a wonderful way to keep your shirts and/or pants wrinkle-free.
 I use the medium sized cube for my collection of t-shirts and sweatshirts, and the smaller cube for underwear & socks.
+It’s an important part of the travel gear I regularly pack.

 Gifts For Travelers Under $25